 Creating a Secure and Comfortable Home Environment

 It’s crucial to provide a safe and comfortable living space for elderly parents.
 Begin by removing hazards like slippery rugs and clutter.
 Place grab bars in bathrooms and improve lighting throughout the home to reduce the risk of falls.
+Additionally, if you’re considering more permanent solutions, be sure to check the cost of assisted living here to evaluate your options.

 The National Library of Medicine states that a safe and comfortable environment reduces falls caused by poor lighting and slippery floors.
 Studies reveal these factors account for 30%-50% of falls, highlighting the importance of addressing these issues to prevent accidents.